Explore health content from A to Z.

-You have been diagnosed with stroke, also known as a brain attack.
+You have been diagnosed with stroke.
 During a stroke, blood stops flowing to part of your brain.
 This can damage areas in the brain that control other parts of the body.
 Symptoms after a stroke depend on which part of the brain has been affected.

 Once you’ve had a stroke, you’re at greater risk for another one.
 Listed below are some other factors that can increase your risk for another stroke:

 High blood pressure